 There are a number of studies focusing on the institutional arrangements of the Chinese health-care system.
 Hsiao 2014 discusses the evolution of the Chinese health-care system since 1978, and major policy changes are covered.
 Eggleston 2012 reviews major components of the Chinese health-care system.
 Qian and Blomqvist 2014 discusses the health policy reform since 2009 and compares these reforms with international experiences and other social policy reform in China.
+World Bank and World Health Organization 2019 reviews the 2009 health reform and provide the outlook for the Chinese health system.
 Zheng 2008 reviews the Chinese health-care system between the 1980s and the early 2000s in the process of marketization.
 Wagstaff, et al. 2009 gives a comprehensive review of the rural health-care system in China.
 Given these institutional arrangements, some studies evaluate quantitative performance of the health-care system.
 Meng, et al. 2012 evaluates changes of performance of the health-care system after the recent round of health reform.
 Liu, et al. 2008 gives a quantitative measurement for the performance of the health-care system with various indexes.
 Yang, et al. 2013 provides a general picture of the health condition in China via assessing the disease burdens.

 Eggleston, Karen.
 “Health Care for 1.3 Billion: China’s Remarkable Work in Progress.”
 Milken Institute Review 2 (2012): 16–27.

 A brief overview about the evolution of the health-care system, including demographic transition and organization of health service delivery.
 The recent round of health reform and some relevant literature are also discussed in the paper.

 Hsiao, William.
 “Correcting Past Health Policy Mistakes.”
 Daedalus 143.2 (2014): 53–68.